Funeral Flowers by Spearwood Florist – Perth’s Trusted Funeral Flower Specialist

 Casket and flowers

-Casket Sprays: Casket sprays are flowers arranged on top of the casket and come in various forms.
+Casket Sprays: Casket floral sprays are flowers arranged on top of the casket and come in various forms.
 They can be single or mixed flower arrangements, with colours depending on the preference of the bereaved.
 Casket sprays often contain a mix of flowers, from roses to chrysanthemums, and could include different kinds of greenery.
 They’re usually placed to cover the entire casket and symbolize the respect and admiration that people have for the person who passed away.

 large wreath on stand